35percent/11tystarter/src/posts/southwark-abandon-annual-affordable-housing-monitoring-reports.md

 description: Southwark give up attempt to conduct annual monitoring reports
 date: 2025-03-25T09:27:39.636Z
 ---
-Southwark Council has abandoned the annual reviews of affordable housing monitoring that they promised to conduct in response to a critical Ombudsman’s report in 2016.
+Southwark Council appear to have abandoned the annual reviews of affordable housing monitoring that they promised to conduct in response to a critical Ombudsman’s report in 2016.
 (LINK back to blogpost)

 Only two audits have been conducted since that date in 2016 and 2022.
 This contrary to what is stated on Southwark’s [Housing delivery](https://www.southwark.gov.uk/planning-environment-and-building-control/planning/planning-policy-and-guidance/monitoring-1/amount#lgd-guides__title) webpage, which says that they have conducted annually since 2016.

 The development of a proper online tool that could replace the need for monitoring (cost £xxx) was also abandoned.

 Since then a second Ombudsman’s report has given Southwark a clean bill of health.

 In response to inquiries by the Southwark Law Centre , Southwark claim that the are no longer needed because they now have [a webpage](https://app.powerbi.com/view?r=eyJrIjoiNzJhYTg1ZDYtNzcxZC00MDQzLThlMDUtNTkyNDk2MTBkMzkyIiwidCI6ImY3YWRjZjA2LTk1OGYtNDRjNC1iYzFjLTMzOWVkZDkwOTAzZCIsImMiOjh9&pageName=591e92e31d05964600da) that does the job.